Work From Home with This RV Home Office

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 By removing the walls and door, we were able to really open this space up and make it flow effortlessly into the rest of the living space.

-Both Mike and I work from home, so it was important to really customize this space to work well for both of us.
+It was important to customize this space to work well for both my husband, and myself.
 Our biggest challenge was coming up with a design that would accommodate two separate desks, with one of them at standing height.

-When designing Mike’s desk, he knew he wanted it to be standing height but also wanted it to be as long as possible so he could spread out and have lots of room.
+When designing Mike’s desk, he knew he wanted it to be standing height.
+Another requirement was that it needed to desktop to be as long as possible so he could spread out and have lots of room and feel productive.

-That’s when we came up with this unique home office inspiration for his desk to sort of ‘float’ over the edge of my desk.
+That’s when we came up with this unique idea for his desk to sort of ‘float’ over the edge of my desk.

 We chose a glass top for his desktop to try and keep the space feeling really open and airy.
 Because his desk would be fairly over-sized for the space, a seemingly see-through desk made for a great option!

 Mike put a lot of effort into designing the desk legs so that they would sort of disappear into the background and be as low profile as possible.
 We painted everything the same color of white to match the walls (Sherwin Williams Alabaster).